eunomia-bpf/eunomia-bpf/README.md

 see [examples](examples) for more examples.

-### A library to load eBPF program from a WASM module
+### A library to load and operate eBPF program from a WASM module

 Use the `eunomia-bpf` library to load `eBPF` program from a `WASM` module, you can write a WASM module to operate the eBPF program or process the data in user space `WASM` runtime.
 The idea is simple: